myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-22T02:12:03.255Z
+>
+> Above all, some of the most popular third party apps here, such as SkyFeed and SkyBridge, are made by Dart/Flutter :) Dart and Flutter have quite a presence here!

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-22T02:09:32.871Z
+>
+> Your app is artistic and the overall design of the app is very educational :) And you're right, this place is still in its infancy, but the team is currently implementing Federation so that the service can scale sustainably.
+Once that is done, they will be able to start implementing GIF, Video, etc!

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-21T14:01:54.571Z
 >
 > 自作のバナー文化、いつの間にかなくなりましたね